projectchrono/chrono/readme.txt

   two friction coefficients of the two surfaces.
 From this version, instead, the default behavior has changed as THE MINIMUM of the two values.
-  This applies also to other surface parameters in ChMaterialSurface, such as rolling friction, compliance, etc.
+  This applies also to other surface parameters in ChMaterialSurface, such as rolling friction, etc., excluding compliances (tangential,normal,etc) because they are summed, as happens for two springs in series.

 - New functionality in ChIrrAppInterface class, to allow single-step of realtime simulations, by pressing the 'p' key, and to pause